 Fraternities and sororities are values-based organizations that provide lifelong friendship, academic support, networking, civic engagement, and leadership development for their members.
 Fraternities and sororities have been a part of Nevada's student life since 1913 and the fraternity and sorority community continues to grow today.

-Encourage your student(s) to do research on all of the organizations that are available to join, specifically because not only is joining is a lifelong commitment, but there are expenses associated with membership.
+Encourage your student(s) to do research on all of the organizations that are available to join, specifically because not only is joining a lifelong commitment, but there are expenses associated with membership.
 Council officers often table during new student and transfer orientation and students are encouraged to ask them questions about their fraternity and sorority experience.
 Your student(s) can also use local chapter and inter/national fraternity and sorority websites, as well as our site, to gather information.
-Lastly, we have two professional staff members that work directly with our fraternities and sororities on campus that can answer any question you or your student(s) may have.
+Lastly, we have professional staff members that work directly with our fraternities and sororities on campus that can answer any question you or your student(s) may have.

 Students must participate in a recruitment or intake process in order to join a fraternity or sorority.
 These processes will look different for each council and organization.
 For more information you can read about each council's recruitment or intake process in the Recruitment section.